timdream/wordcloud/CONTRIBUTE.md

 All pull requests must go through review process before being accepted.

+### Browsers to support and test

+HTML5 Word Cloud intend to support all modern browsers (inc. IE10), with degraded experience for IE9.
+That means these APIs can **not** be taken for granted:

+* classList
+* dataset property
+* CSS 3D transfrom
+* ...

+Proper feature detection should be put in place for IE9.
+Quirks in IE10 needs to be tested if possible.

 ## Contact & Ask for help

 The author is very responsive to personal e-mail;